WorkplaceX/ApplicationDoc/Application.Cli/Database/Blob/Doc.ContentIntegrate.SSL Certificate.md

-# Buy and Install a SSL Certificate with IIS
+# Buy and Install an SSL Certificate with IIS
-Buying a SSL certificate starts with creating a **Certificate Request**.
+Buying an SSL certificate starts with creating a **Certificate Request**.
 Following illustration shows how to do it on a local IIS server:
 ![](/assets/ssl-certificate-request.png)

 ## Bit Length